Sinfonia Iuventus for Independence

 Piotr Moss – Cello Concerto No. 2 “Prières”

-The concert, devoted entirely to Polish music of the twentieth and twenty-first century, will showcase outstanding cellist Tomasz Strahl.
+Tomasz Strahl, an outstanding cellist will perform during the concert.
 This highly appreciated soloist, chamber musician and academic teacher has won many prestigious awards and distinctions and is one of the most esteemed cellists of his generation.
 The two cello concertos featured in the programme are the perfect way to show off the versatility of this artist’s talent in a single evening.

 The programme is supplemented by two overtures – the first opened the now forgotten opera Maria by Roman Statkowski (1904), acknowledge when it premiered to be one of the best Polish works of its kind since the days of Moniuszko.
 The orchestral intro features impressive symphonic panache and a dramatic motif transporting listeners into events taking place in the Borderlands in the seventeenth century.
 The interwar period will be represented in the programme by the Overture for orchestra by Antoni Szałowski, one of the many Polish students of the famous Nadia Boulanger (interestingly, two generations before the young Piotr Moss also studied with her near the end of her long career), in tribute to neoclassical style – which is also present in this brilliant piece.